dcSpark/milkomeda-documentation/docs/cardano/liquid-staking/for_users/protocol_overview.md

 - DeFi Integration: stMADA tokens can be utilized within various DeFi protocols on Milkomeda.
 This functionality enables you to amplify your earnings by participating in lending, borrowing, and other decentralized finance activities.
 - Trade Flexibility: StmADA tokens are tradable on exchanges, providing you with the convenience to easily convert them into other cryptocurrencies or fiat currencies as you see fit.

 Overall, **Milkomeda Liquid Staking** is a promising new solution that has the potential to make it easier for users to participate in the Cardano & Miilkomeda ecosystem and earn rewards.
+You can start staking through the [staking portal](https://liquidstaking.milkomeda.com/) today.